polyseam/cndi/README.md

 1. a `.github` folder, with some GitHub Actions inside.
 These GitHub Action scripts are actually mostly just wrapping the `cndi run` command in the CNDI binary executable.
 As such, if you have a different CI system, you can execute the `cndi run` command on the binary there instead.

-2. a `cndi/cndi-config.json` file, this is essentially the config file you passed into `cndi init`, if there are any sensitive fields here, they will be stripped out, and will need to be passed in as environment variables to `cndi run`
+2. a `cndi/nodes.json` file, this is essentially the `nodes` object you passed into `cndi init`, if there are any sensitive fields here, they will be stripped out, and will need to be passed in as secret environment variables to `cndi run`.

 3. a `cndi/cluster` folder, containing Kubernetes manifests that will be installed on your new cluster when it is up and running.
 This includes things like `ingress`, and the configuration of `ArgoCD`.